-7.10.1 Article 21 Water
+7.10.1 ARTICLE 21 WATER

 Article 21 Water is water that is offered for purchase by DWR resulting from reservoir releases needed to accommodate impending storm or snowmelt runoff when water is still available after operational requirements for SWP water deliveries, water quality and Sacramento-San Joaquin Delta requirements are met.
 This water is available only on short notice and must be taken immediately.
-The cost for Article 21 Water is the variable transportation cost.
 BCVWD has capacity in its groundwater recharge facility to accommodate Article 21 Water.
-SGPWA constructed their own Fiesta Recharge Facility which can be used for Article 21 Water.
+SGPWA is constructing their own Fiesta Recharge Facility which can be used for Article 21 Water.
 Article 21 Water is in addition to the State Water Contractor's Table A amount.

 An analysis of Article 21 Water availability indicated the amount available is highly variable and there is competition for the water.
-If the requests for purchase are greater than the available amount, it is typically allocated proportional to the requestors' Table A. A review of recent purchases from 2002 to 2015, with up to 17 "buyers," indicated that if SGPWA were a purchaser, their share would be about 0.5% of the total available.
+If the requests for purchase are greater than the available amount, it is typically allocated on the basis of the requestors' Table A. A review of recent purchases from 2002 to 2015, with up to 17 "buyers," indicated that if SGPWA were a purchaser, their share would be about 0.5% of the total available.
 (The large agencies tend to dominate the purchases.)
-Table 14 presents an analysis of Article 21 Water availability to SGPWA based on DWR records from 1967 - 2015.
+Table 7-1 presents an analysis of Article 21 Water availability to SGPWA based on DWR records from 1967 - 2015.
 Two periods of time were analyzed: total record and recent record.

-The results in Table 14 indicate that 800 AFY, on the average of Article 21 could be obtained by SGPWA.
+The results in Table 7-1 indicate that 800 AFY, on the average of Article 21 could be obtained by SGPWA.

-1969-2015 2001- 2015
+1969-2015 2001-2015

 Average, AFY 939 824

 Median, AFY 362 216

 Maximum, AFY 4,542 3,655

-75 th Percentile, AFY 1,544 1,550
+75th Percentile, AFY 1,544 1,550

-Table 14

-Estimated Amount of Article 21 Water Available to SGPWA

-Based on 0.5% of Total Available AF
+Table 7-1.
+Estimated Amount of Article 21 Water Available to SGPWA Based on 0.5% of Total Available AF